NTCoding/prod-domain-biz-arch-building-blocks/README.md

 You can also view these building blocks on the interactive [Miro board](https://miro.com/app/board/o9J_lQi136o=/).

-### Products, Portfolios, and Domains
+### Products, Portfolios, and Business Domains

 ![Products, portfolios, and domains](resources/product-portfolio-domain.jpg)

 An organization has one or more products that deliver [value propositions](https://www.shopify.co.uk/blog/value-proposition) to one or more customer segments.
 Products may be partitioned into [lines of business](https://www.gartner.com/en/information-technology/glossary/lob-line-of-business) which address specific business needs.
 A [product portfolio](https://www.investopedia.com/terms/p/product-portfolio.asp) is all of the products and services offered by a company.

-A domain is an area of expertise or interest to the business, in which the business develops capabilities such as the ability to register an account or place a trade.
+A business domain is an area of expertise or interest to the business, in which the business develops capabilities to deliver its value propositions such as the ability to register an account or place a trade.
 Products are powered by the capabilities that exist in the business domains.

 #### Value Proposition Types